-I. Valencia is committed to affording all individuals with disabilities an equal opportunity to access College property, courses, programs, activities and employment opportunities.
+- I. Valencia is committed to affording all individuals with disabilities an equal opportunity to access College property, courses, programs, activities and employment opportunities.
 In accordance with the Americans with Disabilities Act Amendments Act of 2008 (ADAAA) and Section F.S.
 413.081, any individual seeking to bring a service animal onto campus is encouraged to do so freely, without prior approval from the College, or documentation that the service animal is trained to perform its duty.
-The College, however, reserves the right to ask the individual if: (1) the animal is required because of a disability, and (2) the work or task the animal has been trained to perform.
-Should the animal not fall under the definition of a service animal or the handler fails to properly manage the animal as required, the College President or designee(s) may adopt procedures to implement this policy.
+The College, however, reserves the right to ask the individual if: (1) the animal is required because of a disability, and (2) the work or task the animal has been trained or is in training to perform.
+Should the animal not fall under the definition of a service animal or the handler fails to properly manage the animal as required, the College reserves the right to request that the animal be removed from College property. - II.
+The College President or designee(s) may adopt procedures to implement this policy.
 These procedures may also address issues relating to pets, laboratory animals, and emotional support animals.